 However, that has changed with the passage of House Bill 1874, which went into effect in July 2019.
 Teens can still independently make the decision to enter treatment.
 But the new law allows parents and guardians to request care for mental health or substance abuse disorders without the minor’s consent, for outpatient or inpatient treatment.
 Under the new bill, parents now have access to treatment plans, psychoeducation, and support, including parenting strategies.

 Five Tips to Overcome Teen Resistance to Mental Healthcare

 Whether or not they have the legal right to initiate an assessment for their teen, parents often find that their adolescent resists treatment.
 Here are five tips for overcoming teen resistance.

 - Find out exactly what they’re concerned about so you know how to address their specific fears.

 - Use an analogy that reframes the situation: For example, therapy is in some ways like working with a coach to learn new skills.

 - Make an agreement that they will go to a set number of therapy sessions (at least five) before deciding whether or not to continue treatment.

 - Try an online therapist.
 Some teenagers may feel more comfortable when there’s a physical distance between them and the clinician.

 - Go to therapy as a family.
 Teens are less likely to feel singled out, if everyone participates in the process.

 In summary, awareness is growing regarding Washington State mental health issues for teens and young adults.
-As a result, parents and policymakers are advocating for change, so that adolescents can get the support they need to recover and thrive.
+Parents, mental health professionals, and policymakers continue to advocate for greater access to care, so that adolescents can get the support they need to recover and thrive.